Pinggy SDK - v0.1.4

 • allowPreflight: Allow CORS preflight (OPTIONS) requests.

-• ssl: Use SSL for tunnel setup and communication.
+• ssl: Whether to use SSL for tunnel setup (default: false).

 • Always call stop() on tunnels you no longer need to free resources.